 As we enter a new decade, cities at all levels understand that “digital transformation” is not about replacing legacy systems.
 Digital transformation is about leveraging technology to decrease the cost of operations, improve citizen services, and enable economic growth.

-Cities that fall to pursue digital transformation strategies may realize unforeseen negative outcomes to their communities and citizens in the form of economic challenges that impact transportation system experiences, public health and social services programs, and at-risk communities.
+Cities that fail to pursue digital transformation strategies may realize unforeseen negative outcomes to their communities and citizens in the form of economic challenges that impact transportation system experiences, public health and social services programs, and at-risk communities.

 City officials often prioritize public-facing services for digital investment, like online and mobile services, social service case management, and overall access to information.
 However, improvements in the management of infrastructure may have a greater impact.
 In fact, when the United Nations Economic Commission defined 90 performance indicators for “smart and sustainable cities,” 46 of them were related to government infrastructure (telecommunications, water and power utilities, transportation, or sanitation/pollution).